lewagon/dotfiles/04-Front-End/04-JavaScript-basics/01-Even-or-odd/README.md

 If not, Node might not be installed on your system.
 Please have a look at the Setup section in the lecture slides.

+## Install Eslint Sublime Linter

+Before starting, take the time to [install Eslint Sublime Linter](https://kitt.lewagon.com/knowledge/tutorials/sublime_linter_es6) on your laptop.
+It will highlight instantly your syntax errors / style offenses in Sublime Text.
+Picking up this JavaScript ES6 syntax after Ruby may be tricky, so this should help you **a lot**.

 ## Specs

 Let's start with a very simple algorithm.
 Open the `lib/even_or_odd.js` file.
 Implement the `evenOrOdd` function which takes one parameter `number` (of type `Number`) and returns a `String`: